-The course was successfully offered during the fall 2008 term with seven students who were fulfilling English, mathematics, and science requirements with the 11 hour course.
-Every week of the 15 weeks the students attended two 75-minute pre-calculus math classes, two 75-minute English classes on technical writing, two 75-minute introductory physics classes and one 3-hour physics laboratory.
+The course was successfully offered during the Fall 2008 and 2009 terms with seven and ten students, respectively, who were fulfilling English, mathematics, and science requirements with the 11 hour course.
+Every week of the 15 weeks the students attended two 75-minute precalculus math classes, two 75-minute English classes on technical writing, two 75-minute introductory physics classes and one 3-hour physics laboratory.
 During laboratory the students collected and analyzed data on experiments on waves, static elastic systems, and oscillating systems using the mathematics learned in the week's mathematics course.
 They also built four musical instruments during the course of the semester.
 There was also a demonstration class for 90 minutes during which the students learned the fundamentals of music after which demonstrations on a variety of instruments from different cultures were performed.
 These "concerts" also formed the subject of a number of essays in the English class.
-The web site for course readings, project photos documenting construction of instruments, and photos of the final concert are at the web site shown below.
-Access to the web site may be obtained by emailing either Robert.Culbertson@asu.edu or skrause@asu.edu. http://physics2.asu.edu/phs110-culbertson/students/images.htm

-Application of the engineering design process for the design and construction of a set of wind chimes is shown in the appendix.
+Application of the engineering design process for the design and construction of a set of wind chimes is shown in the Appendix.
 The example demonstrates that the students utilized the mathematics principles in the course for the design of the chimes and communicated the design quite well with the sketches shown in the student work.
 Overall, the integrated course greatly enriched the students understanding of the connections between math, science and the music and instruments of everyday life.
 The results and analysis from other assessment tools is ongoing and will be shown during the poster presentation section.